 Upper East Side Hotels

-But if you plan to spend most of your time going to many of New York City’s best museums, you will find staying on the Upper East Side very convenient.
+If you have the resources and plan to go to many of New York City’s best museums, you will find staying on the Upper East Side convenient.

 *Price brackets are higher than for other neighborhoods